Bubbles kick off primordial black holes to form more binaries

 \textit{\textbf{Conclusions and discussions.}---} We have numerically simulated for the first time the collisions between scalar bubble walls and dynamically co-evolving PBHs with full numerical relativity.
 The collisions with PBHs from vacuum bubble walls passing by bring about several far-reaching phenomena of wide interest, including PBH mass and momentum growth as well as high-frequency GWs from cusps produced at the onset of wall-hole collisions with GW amplitudes comparable to that from pure bubble wall collisions.

 In particular, the initial velocities given by the wall-hole collisions can significantly enhance the PBH binary formation rate and hence the subsequent PBH merger rate, strengthening the observational constraints on the PBH abundance.
 The enhancement of the PBH binary formation rate also makes them easier to decouple from background expansion and generate heavier PBHs that might serve as heavy seeds for further formations of supermassive black holes.
+It should be reminded that our mechanism mainly work at the period when PBHs were much far away from each other, and the GW radiations and three-body disruption can be safely neglected.

 One intriguing generalization of our work is to go beyond the current working assumption that PBHs are uniformly distributed with a number density much smaller than that of vacuum bubbles.
-Things become more interesting if more PBHs are produced in one Hubble volume but with fewer bubbles nucleated, in this case, the acquired initial PBH velocities towards the bubble center might generate PBH clusterings.
+Things become more interesting if more PBHs are produced in one Hubble volume but with fewer bubbles nucleated, in this case, the acquired initial PBH velocities towards the bubble center might generate PBH clusterings~\cite{Belotsky:2018wph,Desjacques:2018wuu}.
 Things become more complicated if PBHs clustered even before the FOPT~\cite{Desjacques:2018wuu,LISACosmologyWorkingGroup:2023njw}, where PBHs are formed from the high-$\sigma$ tails of the random Gaussian density fluctuations~\cite{Sasaki:2016jop}.
+Further investigations should be implemented for an extended parameter space with, for example, different magnitudes of the PBH mass.
+Intuitively, a PBH of mass large enough with its gravitational radius much larger than the bubble radius might as well be too attractive to swallow the whole bubble, and a PBH of mass small enough may be kicked away instead of being pulled into the true vacuum.